-Maria, my wife, loves cooking and this authentic Italian lasagna recipe is one of her recipes that I love eating.
+Maria, my Italian wife, loves cooking.
+This authentic Italian lasagna recipe is one of her recipes that I love eating.

 Which is the best authentic Italian cook book?